How to Set Up a Nanny Share

 Purchase Workers’ Compensation Insurance

 If workers’ compensation insurance is required by state law, then both families must purchase a policy.
 Workers’ comp will help cover part of your nanny’s medical bills and lost wages if she gets hurt or sick while on the job.
 Even if coverage is voluntary, a policy may make sense and is often affordable.
 In a couple of states, like California and New Jersey, you may be able to add workers’ comp to your homeowner’s insurance policy.
-Not having required coverage can be one of the costly mistakes household employers make.
+Not having the required coverage can be one of the costly mistakes household employers make.
 In New York, for instance, the fine is $2,000 for every 10 days of non-compliance.

 Put together a Nanny Share Work Agreement